 Even if she had played no other role other than the scheming Maya in Raj Kapoor’s masterpiece Shree 420 (1955), she would always remain the Mud Mudke Na Dekh girl trying to entice the naive hero into crime!

-Nadira was born Farhat (some say Florence), Ezekiel in a Jewish family on December 5, 1932, her parents splitting up when she was just four.
+Nadira was born Farhat Ezekiel in a Jewish family on December 5, 1932, her parents splitting up when she was just four.
 Her mother got remarried and Nadira and her brother were brought up by her grandmother.
 She was still in her teens when she was spotted by Sardar Akhtar, the great filmmaker Mehoob Khan’s wife.
 After convincing her mother, Sardar Akhtar took Nadira under her wing and groomed her.
 Nadira recalled in an interview… “She bought me my first bra.
 I did not know the use of the garment till then.
 She gave me my screen name Nadira as Farhat was thought to be too soft.
 My first sari was a gift from her, so was my first tube of paint.
 She taught me to put on make up.
 I still have that tube which I use each time I start something new.”

-Nadira was introduced as a leading lady in Mehboob Khan’s Aan (1952), where she was cast in her place as a haughty princess opposite Dilip Kumar in this spectacular take on Taming of the Shrew, also co-starring Nimmi and Premnath.
+Nadira was introduced as a leading lady in Mehboob Khan’s Aan (1952) as a haughty princess opposite Dilip Kumar in this spectacular take on Taming of the Shrew, also co-starring Nimmi and Premnath.
 Aan, Mehboob’s first film in color, even had a release in London and was much appreciated even though a critic did quip – it goes on and on!
 Highlights of Aan include the lavish sets, the horse chases, breathtaking battle scenes and the spectacular finale with the sword fight between Dilip Kumar and Premnath in front of a pyre with Nadira bound to the stake.
 It is said that during the shooting of this sequence, Nadira actually was singed by the flames but carried on with the scene gamely.
 While her perennially arched eyebrow helped in bringing out her haughtiness all the better, Nadira’s performance is eye-popping to say the least.
 Still, Aan was a huge success and made her into a star.